pzwickl/PZ-Thesis/readme.md

 Services”.
 In: Proceedings of the 12th International Conference on Wired & Wireless Internet Communications (WWIC’14).
 LNCS.
 Springer, 2014.

 that is supposed to appear soon.

+3. Trial

+This part contains trail data and analysis script that can be shared without violating any IPRs.
+Currently, a study on network video quality willingness-to-pay is included.

+Any data is exported from the original database as CSV.
+A considerate anonymisation process has been applied.